loveunCG/RISGW/README.md

-# GateWay between acquire device and RIS
+# Gateway between acquire device and RIS

 ## This app is for listening mpps message gateway on RIS